This article describes the steps on how to resolve the "Managed by Other" status on the Remote Management Service (https://network.unifi.ui.com/).

 <webapi-10> WARN sdn - failed to register controller to SDN: device.svc.ubnt.com

-If you identify an error message and wish to report, please post on the Community or submit a support request with logs/error message noted.
+If you identify an error message and wish to report, please contact support and relay the logs/error message noted.

 2. Reset & Restore